-2022 was again improved from 2021 in terms of the day-to-day impact of the pandemic and working from home on at least a part time basis is the new normal and PAMP has formally adopted many of the remote working changes first needed in 2020.
+After the pandemic working from home on at least a part time basis is the new normal and PAMP has formally adopted many of the remote working changes first needed in 2020.
 We continued to regularly test our systems as well as enhance and test our capabilities against cyber-crime and to further enhance our IT infrastructure throughout the year.